|Alliance for Open Media

 What is an AVIF file?

 Eventually, the workgroup realized that the AV1 codec could be applied to images saved in the .HEIF file format.
-This allowed the workgroup to create the AV1 Image format, which can be used to save high-quality, compressed images within files that are the same size as lower-quality JPEGs.
-Notably, AVIF files contain less blocking, blurriness, and other visual distortions as similarly-sized JPEGs.
+This allowed the workgroup to create the AV1 Image File Format, which can be used to save high-quality, compressed images within files that are the same size as lower-quality JPEGs.
+Notably, AVIF files contain less blocking, blurriness, and other visual distortions than similarly-sized JPEGs.

-How do I open an AVIF file?
+How to open an AVIF file

 You can open an AVIF file with Google Chrome, Apple Preview, Adobe Photoshop, qView, and several other image viewers.
 Windows users can open AVIF files with Microsoft Paint or Microsoft Photos, but must first install the AV1 Video Extension.

 Advanced users can use the open-source libavif library to encode and decode AVIF images.